IfiokUdofeData/adventure_game/README.md

 ## Saying thank you

-To say thank you, leave a star for
+To say thank you, leave a star for me.
 It will go a long way to encourage me...

 Goodluck in your adventure !!!